-These Easy Instant Pot Black Eyed Peas are made Southern-style using your pressure cooker and perfect for Sunday dinners and the New Year’s holiday.
-This no soak recipe uses 1 pound of dried beans seasoned with smoked turkey.
+These Southern Soul Food Instant Pot Black Eyed Peas are made using your pressure cooker and perfect for Sunday dinners and the New Year's holiday.
+This no soak recipe uses dried beans and seasoned with smoked turkey.

 This post contains affiliate links.
 Please read my full disclosure here.